Staff & Board

 Madison Stroud - Operations Director

-Madison joined the Ausable River Association (AsRA) in 2022 as operations director.
+Madison joined the Ausable Freshwater Center (AFC) in 2022 as operations director.
 She is excited to bring her passion for the Adirondacks, animals, and communications together in her work at AsRA.
 She has lived within the Ausable watershed since 2007 and maintains a deep connection to the East Branch Ausable River, its tributaries, and the plants and animals who rely on them.
-Prior to joining AsRA, she worked for local nonprofit organizations, serving as the shelter director at Tri-Lakes Humane Society and the program manager & volunteer coordinator at North Country SPCA.
+Prior to joining AFC, she worked for local nonprofit organizations, serving as the shelter director at Tri-Lakes Humane Society and the program manager & volunteer coordinator at North Country SPCA.
 She holds a BA in English from Skidmore College and an MST from SUNY Plattsburgh.
-In her free time, Madison enjoys walking in the woods with her dogs, hiking, foraging, painting, and learning more about the flora, fauna, and ecology in the Adirondacks. madison@ausableriver.org
+In her free time, Madison enjoys walking in the woods with her dogs, hiking, foraging, painting, and learning more about the flora, fauna, and ecology in the Adirondacks. madison@ausablecenter.org

 Carrianne Pershyn - Biodiversity Research Manager

-Carrianne has worked in many capacities for the Ausable River Association since 2014.
+Carrianne has worked in many capacities for the Ausable Freshwater Center since 2014.
 In late 2018, she became a full-time research associate for the organization, supporting our Biodiverse Habitats program and monitoring brook trout and other native organisms that rely on Ausable streams.
 She holds an M.S. in Fish and Wildlife Biology and Management from SUNY College of Environmental Science and Forestry in Syracuse, NY and a B.S. in Ecology from Plattsburgh State University.
 Her masters thesis research focused on Brook Trout habitat use, recruitment, and population genetics in high elevation, groundwater-fed tributaries of the headwaters of the Ausable River.
 She is formally trained in natural history and ecology of freshwater habitats, with a variety of past research experience on terrestrial and aquatic wildlife.
-Her 2018-2019 field projects with AsRA include expanding and maintaining a network of temperature loggers across the watershed, designing and implementing eDNA field and lab studies to map the spatial distribution of brook trout and other salmonids, and planning future research projects that focus on Brook Trout ecology and conservation in the Adirondacks.
-She has worked in Adirondack conservation and lived in the Park for more than a decade, and when not working, can be found adventuring on Adirondack waterways and in wild forests. cpershyn@ausableriver.org
+Her 2018-2019 field projects with AFC include expanding and maintaining a network of temperature loggers across the watershed, designing and implementing eDNA field and lab studies to map the spatial distribution of brook trout and other salmonids, and planning future research projects that focus on Brook Trout ecology and conservation in the Adirondacks.
+She has worked in Adirondack conservation and lived in the Park for more than a decade, and when not working, can be found adventuring on Adirondack waterways and in wild forests. carrie@ausablecenter.org

 Phil Snyder – Water Quality Research Manager

-Phil joined the Ausable River Association (AsRA) in 2023 following the planned merger with the Adirondack Lake Survey Corporation (ALSC).
+Phil joined the Ausable Freshwater Center (AFC) in 2023 following the planned merger with the Adirondack Lake Survey Corporation (ALSC).
 Phil had worked for the ALSC for over 23 years as a Chemist, Laboratory Manager, Field Researcher, and most recently as Program Director, studying the long-term effects of acid deposition on the Adirondack ecosystem.
 During his tenure at the ALSC, Phil participated in the collection, analysis, and quality control of over thirty thousand samples as a part of the Adirondack Long-Term Monitoring Program.
 Some of Phil’s recent studies involved looking at chemical metrics to determine the success of brook trout reintroduction and spawning in acid-impacted lakes in a recovery environment.
 In addition to his work with lakes and streams, Phil has also been involved in the Whiteface Cloud Monitoring Program, participating in site operation and design, as well as overseeing the analysis of cloud water samples.
 He holds an associate’s degree in Ecology and Environmental Technology from Paul Smiths’s College, and a bachelor's degree in Environmental Chemistry from SUNY Plattsburgh where he is also pursuing a Master's degree in Natural Resources and Ecology.
-In his free time, Phil can still be found in, on, and around the waters of the Adirondacks, hiking, paddling and fishing with his wife and two daughters. phil@ausableriver.org
+In his free time, Phil can still be found in, on, and around the waters of the Adirondacks, hiking, paddling and fishing with his wife and two daughters. phil@ausablecenter.org

 Gary Henry – Stream Restoration Manager

 Gary has worked in the Earth and environmental sciences for over two decades.
 He holds B.S. and M.S. degrees in geology and is a licensed professional geologist in both New York and Texas.
 He first studied fluvial geomorphology in graduate school and worked on several geomorphic assessments of rapidly urbanizing streams throughout central and north-central Texas from 2002-2009.
 After graduate school, he held a full-time position managing complex environmental remediation projects as a project hydrogeologist at an environmental engineering firm for 5 years in Dallas, Texas.
 In 2009, Gary joined the faculty at SUNY-Clinton Community College in Plattsburgh where he developed two environmental degree programs and taught courses in environmental science/technology/engineering and geology.
 During his tenure at Clinton, he received the SUNY Chancellor’s Award for Excellence in Teaching.
-Since joining AsRA in 2020, Gary has led geomorphic surveys for culvert and bridge replacement and river restoration design and provided day-to-day oversight on two large stream restoration projects on the East Branch Ausable River in Keene and Upper Jay during summer 2021.
-His current projects at AsRA include development of a regional geomorphic data set of rivers and streams in the Ausable watershed, overseeing the implementation of an upcoming stream restoration project in Upper Jay, identifying and prioritizing restoration efforts on the East Branch Ausable River, and helping to develop design plans for existing priority projects.
-In his free time, Gary enjoys making music, gardening, and spending time with family. gary@ausableriver.org
+Since joining AFC in 2020, Gary has led geomorphic surveys for culvert and bridge replacement and river restoration design and provided day-to-day oversight on two large stream restoration projects on the East Branch Ausable River in Keene and Upper Jay during summer 2021.
+His current projects at AFC include development of a regional geomorphic data set of rivers and streams in the Ausable watershed, overseeing the implementation of an upcoming stream restoration project in Upper Jay, identifying and prioritizing restoration efforts on the East Branch Ausable River, and helping to develop design plans for existing priority projects.
+In his free time, Gary enjoys making music, gardening, and spending time with family. gary@ausablecenter.org

 Kiana French - Nursery Curator

 Kiana originally hails from western New York.
 After graduating from SUNY Potsdam, she moved to the Adirondacks and spent a few years working in the organic vegetable farming scene.
 Her passion for farming and local food took her around the world, including Hawaii and New Zealand.
 After returning to the continental US, Kiana worked with AdkAction on the Farmacy project to expand local food access in the Adirondacks before moving to Vermont.
 For the last 3 years, she worked at the Intervale Conservation Nursery in Burlington, where she developed a passion for native tree and shrub propagation and production.
-Her interest in riparian restoration species has recently brought her back to the Adirondacks to work with the Ausable River Association to launch the Ausable Conservation Nursery.
-Kiana is excited to be a part of the AsRA team and to get her hands dirty growing hyperlocal native plants in the Adirondacks.
-When not out collecting seeds or planting trees, she spends her time skiing, biking, hiking, and exploring the mountains. kiana@ausableriver.org
+Her interest in riparian restoration species has recently brought her back to the Adirondacks to work with the Ausable Freshwater Center to launch the Ausable Conservation Nursery.
+Kiana is excited to be a part of the AFC team and to get her hands dirty growing hyperlocal native plants in the Adirondacks.
+When not out collecting seeds or planting trees, she spends her time skiing, biking, hiking, and exploring the mountains. kiana@ausablecenter.org

 Liz Metzger - Research Associate

 Liz has visited, and briefly lived, in the Adirondacks at various times throughout her life and returned in 2021 as the River Steward.
-She is excited to be staying with the Ausable River Association as a Research Associate.
+She is excited to be staying with the Ausable Freshwater Center as a Research Associate.
 She holds a B.S. in Environmental Science from Juniata College in Central Pennsylvania.
 During her time there, her focus was on fisheries and aquatics.
 Liz continued on this path and spent a summer as a stream barrier technician with the Adirondack Chapter of the Nature Conservancy.
 She then spent a field season as a fisheries technician with the Wyoming Game and Fish Department.
 As much as she enjoyed her time in the west, she is happy to be back in the east working and exploring within the Adirondack Park again.
-In her free time, Liz enjoys paddling, crocheting, hiking, and spending time with her pup, Otis. liz@ausableriver.org
+In her free time, Liz enjoys paddling, crocheting, hiking, and spending time with her pup, Otis. liz@ausablecenter.org

 Krista - Research Associate

-Krista joined the Ausable River Association in the spring of 2023 as the seasonal river steward, and now she is continuing her work for AsRA as a research associate.
+Krista joined the Ausable Freshwater Center in the spring of 2023 as the seasonal river steward, and now she is continuing her work for AFC as a research associate.
 She holds a BS in Biology from SUNY University at Albany and an MS in Ecology from Vrije Universiteit Amsterdam in the Netherlands.
 Krista has volunteered on environmental projects in Denmark and the Philippines.
 While her passion for ecology and sustainability has led her to explore conservation all over the world, her heart truly lies in New York State.
 Krista fell in love with the Adirondacks over frequent childhood skiing and camping trips, and while searching for seclusion during the 2020 pandemic, she decided to relocate to the region permanently.
 She completed the last portion of her master’s degree in the University of Vermont’s Plant and Soil Science Department.
 Throughout that time, she worked on an organic vegetable farm in Wadhams, New York and since then has taught young children at a farm and forestry based elementary school.
-Krista has enjoyed her time in agriculture and education, but she is very excited to work with AsRA to directly promote science- based solutions and outreach.
-Krista spends her free time hiking the CATs trails with her dogs, or simply sitting on her front porch admiring the wildlife around her.
+Krista has enjoyed her time in agriculture and education, but she is very excited to work with AFC to directly promote science- based solutions and outreach.
+Krista spends her free time hiking the CATs trails with her dogs or sitting on her front porch admiring the wildlife around her. krista@ausablecenter.org

 Consultants